 Choosing a name for your little girl seems like an enormous task – a job you only get one chance to get right.

-But rest assured – you really can’t go wrong with a vintage name.
+But rest assured – you really can’t go wrong with an elegant vintage girl name.
 It has already stood through the ups and downs of times and trends.

 These names remain strong contenders if you’re looking for an old-fashioned name that will remain a classic throughout your baby girl’s entire lifetime – not just her first few baby years.